Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 1. Gas Laser

-These types of laser use a mixture of gases for the production of lasers.
+These types of lasers use a mixture of gases for the production of lasers.
 It contains gases such as nitrogen, helium, and CO2 are used as the lasing medium.

 2. Solid-state Laser

-In these types of laser use many solids in synthetic ruby crystals (chromium in aluminium oxide), neodymium in glass (Nd: glass) and neodymium in yttrium aluminium garnet (Nd-YAG, the most commonly used).
+These types of laser use many solids in synthetic ruby crystals (chromium in aluminum oxide), neodymium in glass (Nd: glass), and neodymium in yttrium aluminum garnet (Nd-YAG, the most commonly used).

 3. Fibre Laser

-The lasing medium in this type of laser is the optical fibre.
+The lasing medium in this type of laser is an optical fiber.

 1. Easily automated process.